Environmentalism of the poor: Ecofeminism

 Female leadership is common to environmentalism of the poor and creates intersections with eco-feminism.
 Women more often have social roles that bring them into direct contact with nature such as collecting water, growing crops, tending animals, gathering, etc. For example, in urban settings, women are most likely to take action against the dumping of waste or other pollution, even if gendered hierarchies prevent their participation.
 Ecological distribution conflicts not only affect unevenly poor people in general, but also affect women more because of their closer relationship with Nature and pollution.
 Therefore, women tend to participate more in environmental struggles.
 According to Johanna oksala, for women living under harsh material conditions, environmental activism is simply a form of self-defense, because they want to protect their livelihood.

 This tendency of women activists to take the leading role in the environmentalism of the poor is manifested in examples such as the Chipko movement in India, the Green Belt Movement in Kenya, and the opposition to the Agua Zarca Hydroelectrical Project in Honduras and is embodied in persons such as Berta Cáceres, Lesbia Urquía, Jeannette Kawas, and Margarita Murillo, all of whom fought environmental degradation in Honduras and so were assassinated.

 Global movement

 Political ecology scholars and environmental justice organizations are pointing toward a global environmental justice movement, led by environmental defenders from the global poor.
 Local movements need international support to challenge major trans-national corporations, and environmentalism of the poor would need global influence to affect global issues such as the Holocene extinction crisis and climate change.

 Increasingly, local conflicts are finding international support and wider influence.
 For example, the struggle against the Tipaimukh Dam in India originated with poor people whose water source was being threatened, and that conflict became a dynamic and international resistance movement.

-International networks such as Oilwatch have also arisen from direct action taken by Indigenous peoples fighting against oil exploration in places like the Niger Delta, Colombia, and Peru.
+International networks such as Oilwatch have also arisen from direct action taken by Indigenous peoples fighting against oil pollution in places like the Niger Delta, Colombia, and Peru.

+There has been a lack of mitigation from governments and improper oil cleanups in resource extraction sectors.
+Peru experienced two major oil spills in 2014 and 2022, both of which lacked sufficient media coverage or government response.
+Rural communities rely on river water for consumption and cleaning, but studies have revealed that the rivers are full of toxic metals and petroleum hydrocarbons.

+Before Indigenous mobilization in Peru, there was little media coverage of oil spills and the water contamination of Indigenous water sources.
+The state-owned petroleum company, Petroperú, denied any responsibility of the 2014 oil spill, and after the 2022 spill the government declared a state of emergency but took no actions to fix the problem.
+Given the lack of action from the state, the responsibility fell onto the locals, who were able to attract media attention to the issue, and global NGOs and humanitarian assistance organizations called for Petroperú to be held accountable.